 Yet, hackers have ways of infecting your iPhone and iPad.
-Here are some surefire signs that you're a victim of a hack.
-Plus, we'll give you tips to get rid of viruses and bugs from your iPhone and iPad.
+First, let's talk about signs that you may be a victim of a hack.
+Then, we'll give you tips to get rid of viruses and bugs from your iPhone and iPad.

 What problems are you having that make you think you have a virus?
 Whatever it is, pay attention the next time it happens.
 Do these annoying problems happen only when one specific app is open?
 It's possible an app developer may have used a development kit infected with a virus.